yymao/phys7730/_sources/index.md

-This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by Yao-Yuan Mao at University of Utah, starting from Spring 2024.
+This website hosts the course materials and labs for PHYS/ASTR 7730, **Statistical and Computational Methods in Physics and Astronomy**, taught by Yao-Yuan Mao at the University of Utah, starting from Spring 2024.

 ## Course Description